 Even though the risk of unemployment came down after the recession, it’s settled at a significantly higher rate than before.
 At the same time, unemployed people’s chances of getting a job have settled at a level about eight per centage points lower than before 2008.

 So today’s good news only deserves one-and-a-half cheers: there are more jobs, but the pay is lower, your chances of being underemployed are higher, your risk of losing your job is higher, and if you do become unemployed your chances of getting a job are lower.
 Really not all that brilliant.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.